cloudevents/spec/subscriptions-api.md

 ###### `sql` filter dialect

 Use of this MUST have a string value, representing a [CloudEvents SQL Expression](./expression-language.md).
-The filter result MUST be false if an error occurred while evaluating the expression or if the result value, coerced to boolean, equals to the `FALSE` boolean value, otherwise the filter result MUST be true.
+The filter result MUST be true if the result value of the expression, coerced to boolean, equals to the `TRUE` boolean value, otherwise MUST be false if an error occurred while evaluating the expression or if the result value, coerced to boolean, equals to the `FALSE` boolean value.

 Implementations SHOULD reject subscriptions with invalid CloudEvents SQL expressions.